Tubbz-alt/ROMS/README.md

 Changes
 -------
+    * Use RST_TIME to have restart files written after 'rstdt' seconds has passed since model was started.
     * Save in netcdf4_classic_format by default so that I can use netcdf4.MFDataset in Python
     * ROMS now stores the latest git commit IDs for both my ROMS fork and the current project I'm compiling
     * Ability to control rotation of harmonic and biharmonic viscosity/diffusivities individually